pagopa/io-web-profile/README.md

 ``src/``: This is the root folder of the source code, where all the application code resides.

-``middleware.ts``: This is a TypeScript file that contains middleware logic.
-Middleware is a way to intercept and process requests or actions before they reach the main logic of the application.

 ``dictionaries/``: This folder contain files related to localization or dictionaries used to provide translations or language-specific content in the application.